reespozzi/ai-academy-platforms/part-2/task-2-modules-and-remote-state.md

 ---

-## Part 2: Terraform Modules
+## Part 2: Create a Simple Module

-Turn your Container App Environment into a reusable module.
+Learn how modules work by creating a reusable resource group module.

 ### Your Goal

-Create a module for Container App Environment that others can use.
+Create a simple module for resource groups to understand module structure.

 ### What You Need

 Ask Copilot to help you create:

-1. **Module directory structure** (`modules/container-app-env/`)
+1. **Module directory structure** (`modules/resource-group/`)
 2. **Module files** (main.tf, variables.tf, outputs.tf)
-3. **Update main project** to use the module
+3. **Use the module** in your main project

 ### Module Design

-**Inputs:** Environment name, location, resource group
+**Inputs:**
+- Resource group name
+- Location

-**Outputs:** Environment ID, default domain
+**Outputs:**

-### Workflow

-1. Create module directory structure
-2. Move environment resources to module
-3. Update main project to call module
-4. `terraform plan` and `terraform apply`
+- Resource group name
+- Resource group ID

 ### Success

 ✅ Working module in modules/ directory
 ✅ Main project uses the module
-✅ Can create multiple environments easily

----

-**Cleanup:** `terraform destroy` when done
+✅ Understand how modules structure code